James MacDonald (pastor): Financial improprieties

 On April 17, 2019, after years of claims of financial mismanagement, the Evangelical Council for Financial Accountability (ECFA) terminated Harvest's membership due to "significant violations" of four of seven of ECFA's Seven Standards of Responsible Stewardship.
 Later reports indicated that MacDonald had used funds from the Walk in the Word ministry to purchase a vintage 1971 Volkswagen Beetle (valued at approximately $13,000) for Ed Stetzer, a contributing editor at Christianity Today.
 Stetzer reimbursed the ministry in full after learning that ministry funds had been used for the gift.
 MacDonald also reportedly used church funds to purchase Harley-Davidson motorcycles for "people inside and outside the church."

 Alleged solicitation to commit murder

 In May 2019, Mancow Muller claimed that MacDonald had, on two different occasions in 2018, asked Muller if he knew of a hitman for hire.
 Similarly, former Harvest bodyguard Emmanuel Bucur stated that MacDonald had asked him in 2015 to kill MacDonald's former son-in-law.
 Bucur and Muller reported their allegations to the police of their respective Illinois towns of Bartlett and Wilmette on May 18, 2019, and an investigation was commenced.

+2023 assault charge

+On March 22, 2023, MacDonald was arrested for allegedly assaulting a 59-year-old woman in a parking lot.

+Personal life

+MacDonald married his wife, Kathy, in 1983.
+They have three children, Luke, Landon, and Abby, and eight grandchildren.